KaniuBillows/seasearch-docs/manual/deploy/README.md

-# Deploy
+# Deploy SeaSearch

-SeaSearch is now only supported deploying with Docker.
-You can follow this document to deploy SeaSearch, initial administrator, create regular user and use SeaSearch APIs
+This guide provides detailed instructions for deploying SeaSearch, creating user accounts, and utilizing the SeaSearch APIs.

 ## 1. Download the seasearch.yml